25 things I do to preserve energy, time, and optimism for my work

 As an introvert, I build in time to recover from extroverting.
 A quiet 30-minute break, a nap, guided meditations (see above), all of these help me find my center again.

 Pick-a-mix self-care.
 It’s not all bubble baths and candles.
-For me, it can be sitting in a vibrant cafe, walking the dog around the block, or making a batch of soup (I find chopping very meditative).
+For me, it can be sitting in a noisy coffee shop, walking the dog around the block, or making a batch of soup (I find chopping very meditative).
 Find some activities that allow you to clear your mental slate and start fresh.

 Finding MY people: Some say that we’re the average of the five people we hang out with the most, and whether or not that’s scientific, I find it to be true for me.
-I absorb negative vibes like an energy sponge.
+I absorb negative energy like a sponge.
 So I surround myself with people who are curious, self-aware, perceptive, and/or always looking for the glass half (or fully) full, no matter whether they’re literally there yet.

 I make it a priority to stay positive as much and as often as humanly possible.
 There seems to be a badge of honor for “freaking out about the state of the planet” or “getting so mad at that idiot I want to scream.”
 These are purely elective, and letting them spike our cortisol and make us sick does absolutely no good.
 I try to move through life keeping a calm head, refusing to get caught up in other peoples’ drama, and noticing + celebrating goodness in the world as though my life depends on it.